 Lavender oil is known for being incredibly calming for the senses, sure, but it’s also a great option for calming toenail fungal infections.
-According to a study published in the Journal of Medical Microbiology, lavender provides a powerful antifungal punch against pesky toenail infections.
+According to a study published in the Journal of Medical Microbiology, lavender provides a powerful antifungal punch.
 “Lavender essential oil shows a potent antifungal effect against strains of fungi that are responsible for toenail fungus and other skin fungal infections,” Hayag explains.
 “When using lavender oil to treat toenail fungus, it is best to apply one to two drops of lavender oil to the affected nail and allow it to soak for 10 minutes.”
 After soaking, she suggests gently scrubbing the area with a clean toothbrush and repeating the process daily until the infection has been resolved.

 Apply or Consume Garlic

-A 2019 study published online indicated that garlic is an antifungal powerhouse, potentially making it a gem for treating toenail fungal infections.
+A 2019 study indicates that garlic is an antifungal powerhouse, potentially making it a gem for treating toenail fungal infections.
 “It is best to place crushed or chopped garlic on the affected area daily,” Hayag says.
 “It is important to take caution when following this remedy, as garlic has the potential to cause chemical burns to the skin.”
 To avoid any burns, there’s also the option of taking garlic supplements to see if that might help clear things up.

 Consider Embracing a Healthier Diet

 “It has been widely accepted that there is a correlation between a healthy diet and healthy body,” Hayag explains.
 “The healthier the person is, the more likely the person can fight off infections such as fungal toenail infections.”
-With this in mind, Hayag says that people should consider probiotic-rich foods like yogurt, high-protein foods to support nail growth, high-iron foods to prevent brittle nails, and food rich in calcium and vitamin D. “While this may not cure toenail fungus, it can help the body fight off the fungus and promote an effective healing process,” she explains.
+With this in mind, Hayag says that people should consider probiotic-rich foods like yogurt and high-protein foods to support nail growth, high-iron foods to prevent brittle nails, and food rich in calcium and vitamin D. “While this may not cure toenail fungus, it can help the body fight off the fungus and promote an effective healing process,” she explains.